 Thermal vest and long-sleeved top (M&S underwear)

-One of those bright neon yellow jerkins for being seen in the dark.
+One of those bright, neon-yellow jerkins for being seen in the dark.
 I used it once.
-I needed it in Spain in April when the weather was dreadful and I was walking beside the road in the weak daylight and during thunderstorms – which could happen on Orkney of course too
+I needed it in Spain in April when the weather was dreadful and I was walking beside the road in the weak daylight and during thunderstorms – which could happen on Orkney of course too, but thankfully didn’t

 Bought on the island: